lune-lang/prelude/doc/Program.md

 <a name="none"></a>
 #### val none
 ```
-:: any st. program st void
+:: any st. program st unit
 ```
 <a name="map2"></a>
 #### val map2